 Curating popular content is a great way to get a feeling of what your audience likes without spending hours and hours creating it yourself.
 It’s like being a DJ for music your audience always likes.
 Once you have a better grasp of what performs well on your page, it makes sense to sprinkle in your own content, which will ultimately help you position yourself as a unique content creator and grow as a brand.

-So now that you’ve got the basic principles on how to create relatable and shareable content at scale, we’ll jump right into the strategies on how to growth-hack your Facebook page and launch successful Facebook ads.
-These ad strategies got us to over 10,000 likes on our NomadApp page in fewer than six months, for less than $1,000 total.
+Now that you’ve got the basic principles on how to create relatable and shareable content at scale, we’ll jump right into the strategies on how to growth-hack your Facebook page.

 - Build a targeted, engaged community around your core topic and a shared interest by setting up a Facebook Likes ad campaign;